The Ahmet Dogan Lab

 Chief, Hematopathology Service, Departments of Pathology and Laboratory Medicine

-I am a board-certified pathologist and an internationally recognized leader in hematopathology, the branch of pathology concerned with diseases of the blood and of hematopoietic and lymphoid tissue.
-My current research interests include lymphoma, plasma cell disorders, and diagnostic techniques for hematopathology such as cytogenetic analysis, genomics, and proteomics.
-My previous work has contributed much to the understanding of the histogenesis of lymphomas, MALT lymphomas, and T cell lymphomas in particular.
+- Dr. Ahmet Dogan is a board-certified pathologist and an internationally recognized leader in hematopathology.
+His current research interests include lymphoma, plasma cell disorders, and diagnostic techniques for hematopathology such as cytogenetic analysis, genomics, and proteomics.
+His previous work has contributed much to the understanding of the histogenesis of lymphomas, MALT lymphomas, and T cell lymphomas in particular.

-- Education: MD, Hacettepe University Medical School (Turkey); PhD in Immunology, University of London (UK)
+- PhD in Immunology, University of London (UK)

 - MD, University of Pittsburgh School of Medicine